 What Causes Displaced Anger?

-The root cause of most displaced anger comes from adverse childhood events that disrupted healthy development and emotional regulation.
-This could include physical or emotional abuse, sexual abuse, bullying, divorce/separation of parents, or being involved in or witness to domestic violence.
+The root cause of displaced anger often relates to adverse childhood events that disrupted healthy development and emotional regulation.
+This could include physical or emotional abuse, sexual abuse, bullying, divorce/separation of parents, or being involved in/witnessing domestic violence.
 As a way to cope, children learn to minimize their own feelings to avoid dealing with them.

 Over time, they learn to displace their anger and emotions either externally or internally.
 When this happens externally, we see misplaced anger from one person onto an undeserving other.
-When this happens internally, we see individuals blaming themselves for the situation and owning the dysfunction when they don’t need to.4
+Internally, individuals blame themselves for the situation and dysfunction when they don’t need to.4

 5 Tips for Coping With Displaced Anger

-While displaced anger can feel challenging in the moment, it is possible and realistic to handle these types of conflict from a kind and loving perspective, and manage your anger by learning how to process it appropriately.
+While displaced anger can feel challenging in the moment, it is possible to approach these types of conflict from a kind and loving perspective, manage your anger, and learn how to process the anger appropriately.

 Here are five tips for coping with displaced anger: